TylerSterlingTech/azure-network-protocols/README.md

 <img src="https://i.imgur.com/ldeERZf.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 After opening Powershell_ise, a perpetual ping is entered; network traffic can now be seen in Wireshark.
 The private address for the second virtual machine that was created was needed for the perpetual ping command (ping -t 10.0.0.4).
-The successful replies and requests can be observed, as well as the sources and destinations between the two virtual machines.
+The successful replies and requests can be observed, as well as the sources and destinations from the two virtual machines.
 </p>
 <br />